 With every decade since came an improvement in technology.
-Today, wind turbines are bigger than ever before and they have the ability to generate large amounts of electricity.
+Today, wind turbines are bigger than ever, and they can generate large amounts of electricity.
 We can now power thousands of homes from one wind power plant.
 The average onshore wind turbine can produce 6 million kWh annually.

 Meanwhile, offshore wind is also growing at a pace.
 We have a vast amount of ocean that we can make use of.
-What is also vital is that there is a lot of wind that blows across the ocean that we can harness.
+What is also vital is that a lot of wind blows across the ocean that we can harness.
 It also makes it possible to create large offshore wind farms without using up valuable land.

 Therefore, when it comes to renewable energy inventions, wind turbines are up there as one of the most significant.

 Just like the wind will always blow, the sun will always shine.
 In 1839, Alexandre Edmond Becquerel discovered the photovoltaic effect that allowed us to convert heat energy in the form of solar radiation into electricity.
 From this moment in the history of solar energy, it became possible for us to benefit from generating electricity from the sun.

-Solar panels use solar cells to turn the sunlight into energy and we can use this to power towns and cities.
+Solar panels use solar cells to turn sunlight into energy, and we can use this to power towns and cities.
 Solar farms and solar power plants are now more and more common.
 This proves that solar energy is an invention that is going to power us into the future.

 In the same way as wind turbines, tidal turbines turn through wave movement.
 The ocean covers around 70% of the world.
 If we can harness the power of the ocean1, then we really can solve our need for green energy.

-However, this is still a relatively new idea when it comes to renewable energy.
+However, tidal energy is still a relatively new idea when it comes to renewable energy.
 We did not utilize the power of tidal energy until the 1960s.
 The first tidal power plant was built in St. Malo, France, and has been generating energy ever since.